Loading figure…

 Sign in to cast a vote.

-Tammy Baldwin is a strong advocate for legal access to abortion, supporting measures that ensure safe and unrestricted access.
-She has been rated 100% by NARAL, indicating a pro-choice voting record, and has expressed opposition to anti-abortion limitations on services.
+Tammy Baldwin supports legal access to abortion and has consistently advocated for reproductive rights.
+She has been rated 100% by NARAL, indicating a strong pro-choice voting record, and has called for access to safe and legal abortion without restrictions.

 Baldwin supports federal action to cut emissions and has been involved in climate change initiatives, including co-sponsoring a resolution in response to climate change reports.
 She advocates for policies that address climate change and promote sustainability.